datasavior.com Listed by m3rx Ransomware Group

 On May 6, 2026, the ransomware group m3rx added datasavior.com to its leak site and published 540 MB containing 1,410 internal files stolen from the Austin, Texas-based IT services provider.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates that m3rx claims to have breached Datasavior, a systems integration company that provides IT support, fiber cable installation, practice management systems, data backup, and antivirus services primarily to medical and dental offices.
 The attackers exfiltrated internal files totaling 540 MB.
-No exact count of individuals whose data was exposed has been released, but the nature of the victim’s client base suggests information related to healthcare practices and their patients could be included.
+No exact count of individuals whose data may have been exposed has been released, but the nature of the victim’s client base suggests information related to healthcare practices and their patients could be included.
 The primary source remains the m3rx leak site itself, indexed by ransomware.live at the onion address provided below.

 Why This Matters for You and Your Family